US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 1. The Retail Shift Toward Sustainable Goods

-Major U.S. retailers like Walmart, Target, and Whole Foods are pushing sustainability mandates throughout their supply chains.
+Major U.S. retailers, including Walmart, Target, and Whole Foods, are implementing sustainability mandates throughout their supply chains.
 Their priorities include:

 · Reducing carbon footprints